Posted by Todd Hockenberry ● Jan 20, 2016

 - MSI needed to develop more customer results-oriented content than the existing feature-based catalog type content

-The first step MSI took was to completely end the PPC campaign and save $1,000.00 per month.
-Looking at the data from the monthly reports of traffic, comparing the leads to the quote log, and then lining up with who actually bought we found that the PPC campaigns had zero return on investment.
+MSI's first step was to end the PPC campaign and save $1,000.00 per month.
+Looking at the data from the monthly reports of traffic, comparing the leads to the quote log, and then lining up with who actually bought, we found that the PPC campaigns had zero return on investment.

-The bottom line on PPC for MSI is the leads never turned into sales and impressions or clicks were not connected to results.
-Although this broad-based and general campaign was failing, it was determined that a more persona-targeted PPC campaign may be useful in the future.
+The bottom line on PPC for MSI is the leads never turned into sales, and impressions or clicks were not connected to results.
+Although this broad-based and general campaign was failing, it was determined that a more persona-targeted PPC campaign might be useful in the future.

 Target, Target, Target